ryanto/ryanto.github.com/source/blog/2015-12-07-ember-inverse-yield.html.markdown

 This works well, but for the software project I'm working on the condition for seeing the new editor is a bit more complicated.
-It depends many things like the blog, the post, and the current user.
+It depends on many things like the blog, the post, and the current user.
 Not only that, but if the current user is an admin they can toggle between the new and old editor.

 In order to encapsulate all of this complexity there is a ``beta-feature`` component that decides which editor should be shown.
 You can imagine a